ChenPeleg/Assembly-x86/src/assets/documentation/01 basics/07 syntax instructions.md

    JMP loop     ; Jump to the label 'loop'

 ```

 <!-- -console -memory cpu -->

+Notice that the `JMP` has a label as an operand.
+This label is used to specify the location to jump to.

 - **label**: `loop`
 - **mnemonic**: `JMP`